 Do I need to see a fertility specialist?
 Can you refer me to one?

 After treatment, it may take a while for your menstrual periods to start again.
-But getting your period may not mean that your fertility is okay.
+But getting your period doesn't always mean that your fertility is okay.
 You may want to work with a fertility specialist.
-He or she can:
+They can: